Programs >> Skilled Trade Programs

-Pickens Technical College is a vocational school in Aurora, CO, and we’re pleased to offer a construction and development program that is multifaceted and thorough.
-From carpentry training and exposure to real-world scenarios, our coursework prepares students for jobs ranging from cost estimators, to construction managers, building maintenance, and HVAC personnel.
+Pickens Technical College is a technical school in Aurora, CO, and we’re pleased to offer a construction and development program that is multifaceted and thorough.
+From carpentry training and exposure to real-world scenarios, our coursework prepares students for jobs ranging from cost estimators to construction managers, building maintenance, and HVAC personnel.
 There are a wide variety of jobs in this field, and completing a certification program such as ours helps students prepare for success in the wider professional world.

-We offer three tracks in construction and development, they are: construction technology, HVAC, and facilities maintenance.
+We offer three tracks in construction and development, they are construction technology, HVAC, and facilities maintenance.
 Each certificate program has a unique blend of coursework that is designed to outfit the student for an entry-level position where they will be well-prepared to flourish.
 Please contact our admissions department for information on enrollment, financial aid, and other basics.
 If you have questions about any of the certification programs we offer, don’t hesitate to give us a call.

 Our construction technology program features a custom blend of both classroom work and hands-on training in the field.
 Students in this certification program can select from two different tracks—the Construction Technology Certificate or the Advanced Methods Certificate.
 Our guidance staff is available to answer your questions regarding which program would be right for your specific needs in the construction school coursework we have available.